tgrosinger/tq-obsidian/README.md

 tq is a plugin for [Obsidian](https://obsidian.md) for managing tasks using a file-based workflow.
 Each task is represented as a Markdown note with a single task line and some metadata in the frontmatter.
+Tasks are viewed by embedding queries in other notes, such as your Daily Note.

 ![tq demo](https://raw.githubusercontent.com/tgrosinger/tq-obsidian/main/resources/screenshots/tq-demo.gif)